-A faculty of seven dedicated and well-trained teachers motivates the students to do their best in their studies.
+A faculty of eight dedicated and well-trained teachers motivates the students to do their best in their studies.
 Our two pastors help with the teaching of the Bible’s chief parts in Catechism class to Grades 7 and 8.
 Secretaries, kitchen staff, and janitors help to create a clean, safe, and healthy environment for the children to learn and play in.
 Numerous volunteers help keep St. Paul’s many programs running smoothly.

 Mr. Kevin Needham, Principal, 8th Grade a.m.